How Much Life Insurance Do You Really Need?

 • How much you have in savings and assets

-• How many children you have
+• How many children do you have

-Remember that the lump sum payout need not be just cash.
-If you choose a significant payout, like $500,000, your family can invest it and earn money on it while drawing yearly income.
+Consider using personal budget software to estimate your monthly needs.
+Your life insurance won’t do much to provide for dependents if you don’t know how much they’ll need.
+Remember that the lump sum payout need not be cash.
+If you choose a significant payout, like $500,000, your family can invest it and earn money while drawing yearly income.

 For example, if you choose $500,000, they can invest it to earn 5 percent a year.
 Then, they can withdraw $25,000 a year.
 However, $25,000 is a small amount, and given the continued rise in the cost of living, it could be a pittance by the time they need it.

-By that time, you should have enough saved in retirement and investment funds to live on and have passive income.
-The amount you need is lower because there are fewer years left that you need to carry your dependants.
+Finally, remember that life insurance isn’t supposed to replace your income for the rest of your life.
+It’s only supposed to replace what you’d earn until age 65 when you retire.
+By then, you should have enough saved in retirement and investment funds to live on and have passive income.
+The amount you need is lower because there are fewer years left that you need to carry your dependents.

 When Should You Buy Your Life Insurance Policy?